Promoting pedagogy, learning and educational leadership from an integrally Christian perspective.

 The Kuyers Institute promotes Christian reflection on every aspect of education, from pre-kindergarten to the college level.
 We conduct and publish research, develop new approaches and resources, and provide training for educators in many countries and educational settings.

 Submit a paper, register, or learn more about our 7th conference on Christian teaching and learning October 5–7, 2017

 Learn how you can study education at the graduate level at Calvin College.

-The Kuyers Institute produces a number of print materials available.
+The Kuyers Institute has produced a range of print resources.
+Browse them here.

 International Journal of Christianity & Education aims to be the first point of reference for academic discussions of the relationship between Christianity and educational theory and practice in formal and informal settings.